 Two Thousand Years in One Building

 The Roman foundations date to the era when Córdoba was Colonia Patricia, capital of the Baetica province.
 Moorish architectural traces from the Al-Andalus period survive in the structure.
-The Renaissance portal is attributed to Hernán Ruiz II — the same architect who built the Mezquita-Catedral bell tower.
+The Renaissance portal is attributed to Hernán Ruiz II, the same architect who built the Mezquita-Catedral bell tower.
 Five mosaic patios complete the picture, each echoing the tradition of the celebrated Córdoba patios.

 This is not a building dressed up in historical details.
 The layers are real, and the hotel has done the work to make them readable.
+When you walk through the main entrance, the transition is immediate: the sound of the street stops, the stone floors cool, and the proportions of the courtyard do something to your sense of time.
+The scent of orange blossom hangs over the patios in April and May.

 Bodyna Spa